andrasq/node-restiq/Readme.md

 - come up with better mw chain section names than setup, after, finally
 - write basicAuth() middleware library step
 - (Q: how to pass app state in to steps? attach app to req? or ...cleaner?)
+- ? accept routeName handlers, to hand off to another call (... conditionally??)
+- compat: look for Accept-Version: header (and InvalidVersion error)
+- res.send() should use registered formatters (default is the first one listed)
+- separate output formatting from Content-Type: allow for a post-formatting step to subsequently change the content type.
+Look for _isFormatted = true.
+  This also allows for pluggable mw formatters, for per-call formats (eg, json for data, plaintext for metadata)
+- compat: re-emit all events from http.Server
+- compat: emit restify error events, see http://mcavage.me/node-restify/ #Server+Api
+- compat: expose address(), listen(), close()
+- FIX: pre is identical to setup (nb: no req.params yet).
+Clean up internal _preCount.
+  => alias before() and after() ? or setup() and teardown() ?
+- compat: make parsed query params available in req.query
+- speedup: pre-declare appended fields on http.IncomingMessage prototype
+- ? make readBody support a max body size limit ?
+- ? offer mw step builders, to accept params?  eg mw.buildReadBody({maxBodySize: 1000}) vs mw.readBody;
+- speed: time w/ bunyan vs w/ qlogger
+- decorate req with .restiq (and restiq with .route)
+- add get/set/peek methods on .restiq, for retrieving app state